-An account which allows you to withdraw your money without restrictions, usually a variable rate.
+An account which allows you to withdraw your money when you need it without restrictions, usually a variable rate.

 Faster Payments Service (FPS)

 Payment system which allows transfers of up to £100,000.
 The faster payments scheme aims to make same day payments where the instruction is received before 8pm.
 Payments may take up to the end of the next working day to arrive.